 Design & Technology

 Design and Technology (DT) is a rigorous, multi-disciplinary subject.
 Pupils are challenged to combine academic and creative thinking with practical skills to design and manufacture inspired and inspirational products.
 By understanding the Design Process, pupils solve real problems, considering not only their own needs but the wants and values of others.
 At Charterhouse, DT is a contemporary subject and pupils experience it in the context of a rapidly-evolving society of consumption.
-This education gives them critical understanding about sustainability and how cleverly designed products can improve people’s daily lives.
+This education gives them critical understanding about sustainability and how cleverly designed products can improve people’s daily life.

 To ensure clarity of communication in the design process, pupils are well taught in drawing techniques, model-making and the use of CAD software for 3D printing.
 All pupils studying DT are able to use one or a combination of these techniques to clearly express their ideas.